yogox/IICSDocument/Services/Data Marketplace/Introduction and Getting Started/How Data Marketplace works/06_Data_assets.md

 To view the properties of a Data Governance and Catalog asset, verify one of the following prerequisites:

 - Your user profile is assigned at least one of the predefined roles for Data Marketplace.
-For more information about the predefined roles for Data Marketplace, see Predefined roles (参照先パスはaa-introduction-and-getting-started/Predefined_roles.html).
+For more information about the predefined roles for Data Marketplace, see Predefined roles.
 - Your user profile is assigned a role for which the following privileges and permissions are enabled:
   ▪ Access Data Marketplace privilege is enabled in Administrator.
   ▪ Read permission is enabled in Metadata Command Center for data assets.